 The EOM resulting from the above action is gauge invariant and describes both helicities.
 Note that \eqref{eq:actionfreeHS} is valid for any spin, including half-integer ones.
-This is in contrast to the usual expression of free higher spin fields in terms of Fronsdal fields which is quadratic in derivatives for free bosonic fields and linear in derivatives for free fermionic fields.
-We will employ the first order action \eqref{eq:actionfreeHS} because it is easier to work with when one considers interactions for higher spin fields.
+It is the advantage of using spinorial indices instead of Lorentz ones.
+The above formulation is in contrast to the usual expression of free higher spin fields in terms of Fronsdal fields which is quadratic in derivatives for free bosonic fields and linear in derivatives for free fermionic fields.
+We will employ the first order action \eqref{eq:actionfreeHS} because it is easier to work with when we consider interactions between higher-spin fields.

-As discussed in \cite{Krasnov:2021nsq}, fields that are written in terms of pure unprimed indices or have only one primed indices are said to live in \textit{maximally unbalanced representations} (MUR) of the Lorentz group $S(m,n)$ in 4d.
-It turns out that this description of higher spin fields is more useful than their Fronsdal cousins.\footnote{One of the main motivations to use the above expression is that higher-spin theories written in terms of Fronsdal fields contain non-local vertices starting from the quartic \cite{Bekaert:2015tva}.
-This results in a very strong No-Go obstruction for the existence of higher-spin theories with interactions, see e.g. \cite{Ponomarev:2017nrr,Bekaert:2010hp,Fotopoulos:2010ay,Boulanger:2015ova,Roiban:2017iqg,Bekaert:2015tva,Sleight:2017pcz}.} Indeed, one could write down Lorentz covariant actions that are off-shell invariant for HS-SDYM, self-dual gravity, and its higher spin extensions \cite{Krasnov:2016emc,Krasnov:2021nsq}.
-Moreover, higher spin fields described by MUR can live on not only maximally symmetric backgrounds such as (A)dS but also on more general backgrounds that are self-dual.
-Here, by self-dual backgrounds we mean all backgrounds whose half of the Weyl tensor vanishes.
-The twistor action of \eqref{eq:actionfreeHS} is $\int D^3Z\,\Bcal\bar{\pl}\omega$, where
+In addition, as discussed in \cite{Krasnov:2021nsq}, fields that are written in terms of pure unprimed indices or have only one primed indices are said to live in \textit{maximally unbalanced representations} of the Lorentz group $S(m,n)$ in 4d.
+It turns out that this description of higher-spin fields is more useful than the usual formulation using Fronsdal fields.\footnote{One of the main motivations to use the above expression is that higher-spin theories written in terms of Fronsdal fields contain non-local vertices starting from the quartic \cite{Bekaert:2015tva}.
+This results in a severe No-Go obstruction for the existence of higher-spin theories with interactions, see e.g. \cite{Ponomarev:2017nrr,Bekaert:2010hp,Fotopoulos:2010ay,Boulanger:2015ova,Roiban:2017iqg,Bekaert:2015tva,Sleight:2017pcz}.} Indeed, one can write down Lorentz covariant actions that are invariant off-shell for HS-SDYM, self-dual gravity, and its higher spin extensions \cite{Krasnov:2016emc,Krasnov:2021nsq} using the above representation.
+Moreover, higher spin fields described by maximally unbalanced representations can live on not only maximally symmetric backgrounds such as (A)dS but also on more general backgrounds that are self-dual.
+Here, by self-dual backgrounds, we mean all backgrounds whose half of the Weyl tensor vanishes.
+The twistor action for a free spin-$s$ field reads